MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/BQECore.md

 4. In the sign in screen, enter your Core email and password.
 Select **Login**.

 5. You'll then be prompted to select your Core company file.
+   1. Select the Core company file you want to use.
+   1. (Optional) If you select **Remember my consent**, the next time you connect to this Core company file you won't need to grant permission again.
-Select **Grant Permission**.
+   1. Select **Grant Permission**.

    ![Grant Permissions](media/bqe-core/core-bi-13.png)